nkavadias/nkavadias.github.io/_posts/2022-07-25-Post Exam Write-up for the Microsoft Cybersecurity Architect Certification-SC-100.md

 # My Thoughts and Experience

 If you've previously passed the Azure Security Technologies exam (AZ-500), or are an Azure  Solutions Architect Expert (AZ-305), then SC-100 should be easy for you.
-It would also encourage you to have at least a high-level understanding of products and features such as:
+I would also encourage you to have at least a high-level understanding of products and features such as:
 * Microsoft Purview
 * Defender for Cloud Apps
 * Azure Blueprint